Child Inpatient Psychiatry Externship

 - The extern will have an opportunity to learn DBT techniques.

 This is a fast-paced externship requiring previous direct clinical experience with children and adolescents.
 Preference will be given to advanced doctoral students (third year or higher) with a strong knowledge of psychopathology and appropriate interventions.
 An ideal applicant will have familiarity with CBT and DBT skills.

 One extern will be recruited for this externship.

-Please send a letter of interest, CV/resume and two letters of recommendation to:
+Please email a letter of interest, curriculum vitae and at least two letters of recommendation to:

 Interested applicants should also complete this survey one time, regardless of how many externships you are applying for.

 - Children’s National Hospital, 111 Michigan Avenue NW, Washington, DC 20010

 Sixteen hours per week from July to June, start date flexible.
 Specific days on-site to be coordinated with supervising psychologist.